gormes-EPIC/mixed_signals/README.md

 - Parse every line into a number and sum them all
 - Use try/except so bad lines are skipped
 - Only recognize number words "one"–"ten"
 - Print the total sum at the end

-For a walkthrough of the first two, see [this optional assignment for Pi's and Python](https://gormes-epic.github.io/#Pi's-and-Python/cron-Optional-Lab).

 ## Try/Except in Python

 Python code can crash when something unexpected happens — a missing file, bad user input, dividing by zero. `try`/`except` lets you catch those errors and handle them gracefully instead of letting the program die.